28 cm A No. 1 gun

 The Dutch naval gun 28 cm A No. 1, or 28 cm L/22, was the first of a few 28 cm Breechloader Krupp guns used by the Dutch navy.
 The 'A' stands for Achterlader, the Dutch word for Breechloader.

 Context

 From the mid 1860s to the early 1870s the Dutch navy rushed to complete an armored fleet for coastal defense.
-It followed the British Royal Navy in equipping this fleet with Rifled Muzzle loading guns, especially the 23 cm Armstrong RML.
+It followed the British Royal Navy in equipping this fleet with Rifled Muzzle loading guns, especially the 23 cm RML 9-inch Armstrong Gun.
 When the Royal Navy finally judged that breechloader guns were superior, the Dutch followed suit.

 This time they chose a Krupp gun, introduced in 1876.
 The reason might have been as simple as the Krupp gun and carriage costing 67,500 guilders, while the Armstrong gun and carriage cost 75,000 guilders.

 Usage

 The first 28 cm breechloading gun used by the Dutch navy was described by Tideman as being the single gun mounted on HNLMS Luipaard, followed by the double tower of HNLMS Draak (two guns).
 The later monitor HNLMS Matador would also get two 28 cm guns.
 Later, a rearmament program was started to replace the double 23 cm Armstrong RML's on the Ram Ironclads, Ram Monitors and Monitors.
 In July 1877 four 28 cm Krupp breechloaders arrived in Amsterdam by train.
 From the Nieuw Vaart these were brought to the Rijkswerf Amsterdam by boat.
 The guns were 6.1 m long and weighed about 27,500 kg.
 They were meant to arm the monitors first class, and the steam-powered gunboats.
 In October 1877 '10 more guns' arrived in Amsterdam from Essen on special rail carriages.